 “Tourist actually.
 Today is my last day.”
 I grew wistful as I said that.

 A very crowded bus came by after five minutes.
-He nodded to me.
+He nodded at me.
 This was it.

 I got in hanging at the door like in Mumbai buses.
 Hanging on for dear life.
 At least, this one had a door to hang on to, unlike in Mumbai.

 But luckily for me, Fahre was the perfect gentleman.
 I got escorted in, directed to an empty seat before anyone else could sit on it, got dropped at Beyazit square.